GSA/service-delivery/team/engineers.md

 - Uses contradictory opinions as a basis for constructive, productive conversations

 ### Information Sessions
-Join us to learn more about GSA, the team, and government hiring processes!
+Join us to learn more about GSA, the team, and the government hiring process!
 We'll be sure to leave time for any questions you may have.

 - Tuesday, August 9th at 3:00 pm ET | [Google Meet](https://meet.google.com/dku-zzmu-kcj?authuser=0&pli=1)
 - Tuesday, August 16th at 1:00 pm ET | [Google Meet](https://meet.google.com/yhz-jmid-dkw?authuser=0)